 4.5.2.
-The subscribe0n Method
+The subscribeOn Method

-subscribeOn applies to the subscription process, when that backward chain is constructed.
-As a consequence, no matter where you place the subscribeOn in the chain, it always affects the context of the source emission.
+subscribeOn applies to the subscription process, when the backward chain is being constructed.
+It is usually recommended to place it immediately after the source of data, as intermediate operators can affect the context of the execution.

 However, this does not affect the behavior of subsequent calls to publishOn-they still switch the execution context for the part of the chain after them.

-- Changes the Thread from which the whole chain of operators subscribes - Picks one thread from the Scheduler

-Only the earliest subscribeOn call in the chain is actually taken into account.
+- Changes the Thread from which the whole chain of operators subscribes - Picks one thread from the Scheduler - NOTE: Only the closest subscribeOn call in the downstream chain effectively schedules subscription and request signals to the source or operators that can intercept them (doFirst, doOnRequest).
+Using multiple subscribeOn calls will introduce unnecessary Thread switches that have no value.